-• Smartcard IC M7892 B11.
+Smartcard IC M7892 G12 (produced in Tainan).

 Depending on the blocking configuration a M7892 product can have a different user available configuration as described in Security Target Lite [7], chapter 1.1.
-For example, a M7892 B11 product can come in one project with the fully available Infineon® SOLID FLASH[TM] or in another project with any other Infineon® SOLID FLASH[TM] -size below the physical implementation size, or with a different RAM size.
-And more, the user has the free choice, whether he needs the symmetric co-processor SCP, or the asymmetric coprocessor Crypto2304T, or both, or none of them.
+For example, a M7892 G12 product can come in one project with the fully available Infineon® SOLID FLASHTM or in another project with any other Infineon® SOLID FLASHTM -size below the physical implementation size, or with a different RAM size.
+And more, the user has the free choice, whether he needs the symmetric co-processor SCP, or the asymmetric co-processor Crypto2304T, or both, or none of them.
 In addition, the user decides, whether the TOE comes with a free combination of software libraries or without any.
 And, to be even more flexible, various interface options can be chosen as well.

 All possible TOE configurations equal and/or within the below specified ranges are covered by the certificate.
 Note that there is no user available on-chip ROM module any more.
-The user software and data are now located in a dedicated and protected part of the SOLID FLASH[TM].
+The user software and data are now located in a dedicated and protected part of the SOLID FLASHTM.
 According to the BPU option, a non limited number of configurations of the TOE may occur in the field.
 The number of various configurations depends on the order and purchase contract only.
+The following table lists the configuration options: